-This being told, a lot of women would purchase a Volvo, a GMC, a BMW, a Mercedes or even a classic car, depending on their circumstances.
+This being told, a lot of women would purchase a Volvo, a GMC, a BMW, a Mercedes, or even a classic car, depending on their circumstances.
 According to quite a few people, Volvo is an obvious choice for a mom for its safety features and many comforts.
 Many will choose a GMC because, well let’s face it, for some women size matters.
-And when it comes to a Mercedes or a BMW, or a classic car if you want– sometimes women simply know cars and know what they should buy.
+And when it comes to a Mercedes or a BMW, or even a classic car – sometimes women simply know cars and know what they should buy.

-Regardless of which one is the vehicle most popular among women, one thing is for sure – the 18th century is long gone and women should be given just as much credit, for their love of cars, as men.
+Regardless of which vehicle is most popular among women, one thing is for sure – the 18th century is long gone and women should be given just as much credit, for their love of cars, as men.

 You know those stories that start with a friend of a friend did whatever…, and you think that can’t be real, well think again because this is one of those stories.

-In addition to the black Mercedes, she has an SUV,a white BMW X5– a car simply to die for.
+In addition to the black Mercedes, she has an SUV, and a white BMW X5– a car simply to die for.
 The fact that they look impeccable adds up to the willingness to have those cars.
 So, what does she do with them in her garage?
-In the winter the convertible will be carefully detailed right before the season and then put into the garage – stored nice and cozy.
-The BMW gets cleaned up thoroughly every other week.
-Now, if you want to know how much she loves her cars, well – she checks if they are alright, when the electricity goes off.
+In the winter, she carefully details the convertible and then puts it into the garage – nice and cozy.
+She cleans up the BMW thoroughly every other week.
+Now, if you want to know how much she loves her cars, well – she checks if they are alright when the electricity goes off.

 As you can imagine now, girls’ love for cars can be just as intense as boys’ love for cars, sometimes even more, if you include the mothering instinct into the equation.